Siam-analytics/SuperStoreSales/README.md

 ## 🚀 How to Use

 1. Download or clone the repository.
-2. Open the `.twbx` file in Tableau Desktop.
+2. Open the `.twb` file in Tableau Desktop.
 3. Use parameter controls to explore:
    - Different years
    - Top N categories